'Zico is a monster!' - How Flamengo made Liverpool look like 'a pub team' | Goal.com

 In the Flamengo camp, meanwhile, amid wild celebrations among the newly crowned world champions, the idea was put to Zico that, thanks to his exploits for Flamengo, he was now the equal of Pele.

 The No. 10 tried to put a stop to such talk: “There is no reason for me to be compared to Pele.
-He was the greatest of all matchless...
+He was the greatest...
 I am Zico, only Zico.”

 For two-goal hero Nunes, however, there was no doubt who was behind this victory.
 “The star is Zico, I am only a scorer,” he told the media.
 “He makes the master moves and I just use my boot.
 That's it.”

-“I have received a few offers, but I haven't thought [of selling].
+“I have received a few offers, but I haven't thought [of selling it].
 I will treasure it forever, as a great memento of that game.”

 Nunes, meanwhile, kept his Celica for a while before selling it to a neighbour, the vehicle ultimately ending up in the hands of collector and avid Flamengo fan Mauro Amenta.
 It now sits in Flamengo's Museum in Rio, a symbol of the club's greatest victory.